LsAntonio/GradProjectPilot/README.md

 # GradProjectPilot
-An initial analysis of the data.
+This repository contains an initial analysis of the data.